Computers, Materials & Continua DOI:10.32604/cmc.2020.012911 | |

 5.5 Development of Data-Driven Failure Criterion by Genetic Programming

-However, the proposed self-learning data-driven methodology has a unique advantage of formulating anisotropic failure criterion without images and images constants from a minimal number of experimental tests.
+However, the proposed self-learning data-driven methodology has a unique advantage of formulating anisotropic failure criterion without and constants from a minimal number of experimental tests.
 We explain how to prepare training data to be used in the data-driven failure criteria modeling.
 Assuming a quadratic strength relationship, a general anisotropic failure criterion can be expressed as

 Several parameters associated with the GP training are shown in Tab.
 13 and the operational functions are shown in Tab.
 14. The initial yield stress dataset was prepared by the proposed method and trained under the same conditions as in Tabs.
 13 and 14.